Minneapolis Commission on Civil Rights (MCCR) Vacancy

 The Civil Rights Commission was created for the purpose of carrying forward policies of the city to promote civil rights.
 The ordinance states this shall be done by seeking to prevent and eliminate discrimination; conduct public meetings and forums; conduct programs of research and study; and advise the City’s elected officials and departments of matters relating to the commission.

-There are currently 2 attorney vacancies.
-We are only seeking active licensed attorneys for these openings.
+There are total of nine (9) vacancies and four (4) are attorney vacancies. *We are only seeking active licensed attorneys for the attorney openings.

 - Applicants must be residents in the City of Minneapolis.

 Applicants must be active attorneys and licensed within the State of Minnesota or any other U.S. territory.*

 - Applicants should be well versed in civil rights law.